Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 a path __/a/__ so here if i go to path /a it will work and if we go to path __/b/__ it will not work.
 We can also use the other REGEX in our path like __/a[0-9]__ then it will work for path __/a1/__ and __/a2/__ but it will not work for path __/a/__ and __/b/__ as we have used regex in our path to accept numbers in our path after (a).

+The regex /.*fly$/ in a route path is used to match any route that ends with "fly", regardless of what comes before it.

+- Breaking Down /.*fly$/
+/	Start of the regex pattern
+.*	Matches any character (.) repeated zero or more times (*) fly	The string "fly" must be present at the end
+$	End of the string (ensures "fly" is at the end)

 ## Query Params :
 Query Parameters are key-value pairs sent in the URL after a (?) question mark  and are use to filter or modify the request.